banos/xxtmp-testmvc/tests/README.md

 ## Lax mode

-There are certain implementations (e.g. GWT and Dojo) where the constraints of the framework mean that it is not possible to match exactly the HTML specification for TodoMVC.
+There are certain implementations (e.g. GWT and Dojo) where the constraints of the framework mean that it is not possible to match exactly the HTML specification for TobuyMVC.
 In these cases, the tests can be run in a 'lax' mode where the XPath queries used to locate DOM elements are more general.
 For example, rather than looking for a checkbox `input` element with a class of `toggle`, in lax mode it simply looks for any `input` elements of type `checkbox`.
 To run the tests in lax mode, simply use the `--laxMode` argument:

 ```sh